mukeshdutt/ideabag-go/numbers/distance-between-cities/readme.md

 ### Distance between two different citis

-This is basic to calculate the distance of two cities based on their latitude and longitude.
+This is a very basic application to calculate the distance of two cities based on their latitude and longitude.